This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 goals: remaining goal triplessubst: current substitutiondepth: current depth (used for compaction heuristics)visited: previously-seen goals (loop prevention)At each step:

-Eyeling’s order is intentional: built-ins often bind variables cheaply; rules expand search trees.
+Eyeling’s order is intentional: built-ins often bind variables cheaply; backward rules expand the search tree (and enable recursion); facts are tried last as cheap terminal matches.

 deltas = evalBuiltin(goal0, {}, facts, backRules, ...)